 As part of the registration process, you’ll need to provide your passport number and take out extra temporary insurance – unless you’re already a member of the RFEC (Spanish Cycling Federation) or hold a British Cycling race licence.
 When registering, participants must declare that they are fit enough to take part in the event.
 It is open to any cyclist over 18 years of age, or over 16 years with written parental consent.

-The registration is separated into three waves, with the price (around 70-80 euros) dependant on which you enter, with cheaper rates available for earlier applicants.
+The registration is separated into three waves, with the price (around 70-80 euros) dependent on which you enter, with cheaper rates available for earlier applicants.

 How to get there